 In 1984, President Reagan directed NASA to build a permanently occupied space station "within a decade."
 In 1988, Europe, Canada and Japan agreed to be partners with the United States in building the space station.
 Redesigned and rescheduled repeatedly, President Clinton called for yet another redesign in 1993 and later that year merged NASA's space station program with Russia's.
-That program, the International Space Station (ISS), is the one currently being built.
-The first two segments of ISS were launched at the end of 1998 and docked together by a space shuttle crew.
-ISS now awaits the launch of the third segment, Russia's Zvezda Service Module.
-That schedule is uncertain because of funding difficulties in Russia, the delay in U.S. shuttle launches, and software problems.
-Questions about Russia's financial ability to fulfill its obligations to the ISS program and substantial cost overruns on NASA's part of the program make ISS an issue of continuing controversy.
-Twenty-one attempts since 1991 to terminate the program in NASA funding bills and three attempts in broader legislation have failed (see CRS Issue Brief IB93017).
+That program, the International Space Station (ISS), is currently being built.
+The first two segments, paid for by NASA, were launched at the end of 1998; the third segment, paid for by Russia, was launched in July 2000, more than 2 years late.
+More than 40 U.S. and Russian launches are needed to take segments into space for assembly and additional flights are needed to take crews and supplies to ISS.
+The first ISS crew (two Russians, one American) took up residency on November 2, 2000.
+A replacement crew is expected to be launched in April 2001.
+Questions about Russia's financial ability to fulfill its continuing obligations to the ISS program and substantial cost overruns on NASA's part of the program make ISS an issue of continuing controversy.
+Twenty-two attempts since 1991 to terminate the program in NASA funding bills and three attempts in broader legislation have failed (see CRS Issue Brief IB93017).

 Space Science and Applications.
 NASA has launched many spacecraft for space science and applications.
 Robotic probes served as pathfinders to the Moon for astronauts, and have visited all the planets in the solar system except Pluto.
 Many space science spacecraft are now in development or operating.
-As discussed further under the section on "Current NASA Issues" below, in 1999, NASA lost two Mars missions, one of which involved three separate spacecraft, so a total of four spacecraft were lost.
+As discussed further under the section on "Current NASA Issues", in 1999, NASA lost two Mars missions, one of which involved three separate spacecraft, so a total of four spacecraft were lost.
 First was the Mars Climate Orbiter (MCO) that failed in September 1999 because NASA used metric units while its contractor, Lockheed Martin, used English units for calculating and sending navigation commands to MCO.
 Consequently, the probe was off course as it attempted to go into Mars' orbit.
 MCO carried replacement instruments to compensate for another failed NASA probe, Mars Observer, with which NASA had lost contact just before it reached Mars in 1993.
 MCO's sister spacecraft, Mars Polar Lander (MPL), and two "Deep Space 2" probes carried with it were lost in December 1999.
-An investigation team could not determine for certain what caused the failures, but believes that MPL was lost due to a software design problem.
+An investigation team could not determine for certain what caused the December failures, but believes that MPL was lost due to a software design problem.
 MCO and MPL were carried as a single line item in the NASA budget with a total cost of \$328.5 million.
 MCO and MPL were part of NASA's Mars Surveyor program in which two spacecraft were to be sent to Mars every 26 months (when Earth and Mars are aligned properly).
 They reflected NASA's "faster, better, cheaper" (FBC) approach to scientific spacecraft, replacing large, complex spacecraft that can acquire more information, but take longer and cost more to build.
 The last two of that type are Galileo, which arrived at Jupiter in 1995 and continues to return data, and Cassini, now enroute to Saturn.
-The FBC approach is now being scrutinized, however, and NASA is restructuring its Mars exploration program.
+The FBC approach was subsequently scrutinized and NASA restructured its Mars exploration program significantly.
+Instead of launching orbiter-lander pairs in 2001 and 2003 and a sample-return mission in 2005, NASA will launch one orbiter in 2001, twin landers in 2003, another orbiter in 2005, and additional spacecraft through the remainder of the decade, with a sample-return mission in the first half of the next decade.